Biodiverse rainfed meadows have vast advantages in the face of the predicted impacts of climate change:

-- The high number of species used in this type of pasture (rich in Poaceae species, also known as grasses) ensures greater variability.
+- The high number of species used in this type of meadows (rich in Poaceae species, also known as grasses) ensures greater variability.
 This ensures a higher survival rate of the meadow and, therefore, a better maintenance of the ecosystem;

-- In addition to climate change adaptation, these ecosystems also contribute to the mitigation of climate change, including carbon sequestration;
+- In addition to helping ecosystems adapt, biodiverse rainfed meadows also contribute to climate change mitigation through carbon sequestration;

-- It contributes to a more stable soil composition, with positive results in water retention, acting as a sponge structure.
+- They contribute to a more stable soil composition with positive results in water retention by acting as a sponge structure.
 At the same time, they have high rates of carbon dioxide and nitrogen uptake in the soil.

 It involves two sub-actions:

 - 2,6 ha of converted biodiverse rainfed meadow (Bela Vista)

 The objective is the enrichment of rainfed pastures in Parque da Bela Vista, which are currently not rich in grasses (Poaceae).

 This sub-action started during the fall of 2019, after the first rains, in order to guarantee the success of sowing and seed production.

 - 8 ha of biodiverse sown dryland meadow (Bela Vista and Alto da Ajuda)